AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/fiend/otherworldly-steed-fiend-xphb.md

       \ same number of Hit Points if you're within 5 feet of it."
     "name": "Life Bond"
 "actions":
-  - "desc": "Melee Attack Roll: Bonus equals your spell attack modifier, reach 5\
+  - "desc": "*Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5\
-      \ ft.
-Hit: d8 + the spell's level Necrotic damage."
+      \ ft. *Hit:* 1d8 + the spell's level Necrotic damage."
     "name": "Otherworldly Slam"
 "bonus_actions":
-  - "desc": "Wisdom Saving Throw: DC equals your spell save DC, one creature within\
+  - "desc": "*Wisdom Saving Throw:* DC equals your spell save DC, one creature within\
-      \ 60 feet the steed can see.
-Failure: The target has the [Frightened](Інст\
+      \ 60 feet the steed can see. *Failure:* The target has the [Frightened](Інст\
       рументи%20ДМ/CLI/rules/conditions.md#Frightened) condition until the end of\
       \ your next turn."
     "name": "Fell Glare (Recharges after a Long Rest)"